-6 THE SPATIAL STRATEGY
+6.0 THE SPATIAL STRATEGY

 6.1 The Council's approach is to concentrate the majority of housing development in the Core Area, on previously developed land.
-However this will be complemented by other brownfield sites in the remaining urban area, as required.
+However, as required, this will be complemented by other brownfield sites in the remaining urban area.
 Although there will be some employment generation in the Core Area, associated with the development of North Shore and the riverside, the remaining urban area will play a greater role here, in expanding existing employment sites, and supporting significant employment clusters and prestige employment sites, which fall outside the urban area.
-The Core Strategy Diagram Error!
-Bookmark not defined., illustrates the spatial distribution of development.
+The Core Strategy Diagram illustrates the spatial distribution of development.